 - TEAS Regular/Standard

 The difference between the TEAS Plus and TEAS Regular is the ability to choose from a specific list of classifications to place your goods or services in, or if it is important to draft specific language for your product or service’s classification.
-The fees range between the two application forms between $250-$350 per classification, depending on how many classifications you choose.
+The application fees range between the two application forms between $250-$350 per classification, depending on how many classifications you choose.

 Step 4: Work Alongside the USPTO Examining Attorney